chhavikapasiya11/search_engine/README.md

-This is a image search engine project in which i have used HTML,CSS, JAVASCRIPT  and API(to integrate the images).
+This is a image search engine project in which i have used HTML,CSS, JAVASCRIPT  and fetch(API).